Germany has spied on Turkey since 1976 - Focus magazine

 "We need to know what is coming to us from EU-applicant Turkey," Focus quoted him as saying.

-Germany is Turkey's largest trading partner in the European Union and home to at least 3 million Turks.
+Germany is Turkey's largest trading partner in the European Union and home to at least three million Turks.
 But relations are not always smooth.
 Merkel's conservatives are sceptical about Turkish EU membership.

+Der Spiegel quoted Turkey's former deputy head of government Ertugrul Yalcinbayir as saying his country had long suspected they were being spied on by Germany and other nations.

+Germany had demanded a no-spy agreement with the United States after media reports about U.S. spying in Germany but so far Washington has resisted.

-In response to media reports about U.S. spying in Germany, Merkel has said spying among friends is "not at all acceptable".
+Merkel has also said spying among friends is "not at all acceptable".

 In a public spat which chilled relations between Berlin and Washington, Germany told the top U.S. spy in Germany to leave earlier this year after a double agent at the BND was unearthed.